Track and Field Coach

 When you're a recruiting an athlete and you're neck-and-neck with another school, what's your final pitch?

-Asked by bl1nds1de about 11 years ago
+Asked by bl1nds1de over 11 years ago

 A final pitch to an athlete is: asking if he/she sees the value of what we are offering today?
 If yes, then great, come to our university.
 If no, what are your concerns?
 If we can make this right, will you come here?